ppy/osu-wiki/wiki/Tournaments/o!RT/2021/en.md

    - ForceMod: Both players must choose at least one of Hidden, HardRock, Flashlight or EZ mod, or any valid combination.
    - Tiebreaker: both players can, but are not forced to choose at least one of Hidden, HardRock, Flashlight or Easy mod, or any valid combination.
 This map cannot be picked by the players.
    - On ForceMod and the Tiebreaker, EZ mod has a multiplier of 1.06x
 10. Each map win is one point.
 The first player to reach the required amount of points wins.
-If the scored is tied with only one point left to play, the match will be decided on the Tiebreaker map.
+If the score is tied with only one point left to play, the match will be decided on the Tiebreaker map.
 11. The referee cannot interfere with, or make decisions about the match that are not within his responsibility.
 For those kinds of situations, a host will have to be contacted.

 ### Scheduling

 1. The standard time used for scheduling purposes will be in **UTC+3** (Romania's timezone during Daylight Saving Time).
 2. Matches will be held by default during the weekend, with reschedules being allowed on other days of the week within some limits.
-3. Reschedules are expected to be done within a adequate timeframe before the previously established match time, ideally with at least 12 hours to go before the match is supposed to take place.
+3. Reschedules are expected to be done within an adequate timeframe before the previously established match time, ideally with at least 12 hours to go before the match is supposed to take place.
 Otherwise, it will be at the tournament staff's discretion whether the reschedule will be allowed or not.

 ### Mappools